buddhaman/AnymaEngine/Readme.md

  - IDEA: Genetic playback, show entire evolution of phenotype as animation.

 #### TODO
+- Make terrain look good.
 - Refactor simulationscreen to use renderer.
 Do this gradually.
 - Smooth transition from top down to detailed rendering.
 - Mutate genes.
-- Rebuild only phenotype when changing in editor.
 - Turn agent into entity?
 At least something such that collision detection and vision is possible between both plants and agents.
 - Create food.
 Make bushes with berries and herbivore agents have to stand still and collect.